Covid casualty: Elephant Hill restaurant will not reopen

 Elephant Hill announced that its restaurant, which has been closed under the Covid-19 restrictions, will not reopen.

-The site, located on Clifton Rd, Te Awanga, offers a range of wine and food, with the fare inspired by head chef Punit D'Souza.
+The site, located on Clifton Rd, Te Awanga, offers a range of wine and food, with the fare created by head chef Punit D'Souza.

-Elephant Hill announced the closure on Friday, thanking "everyone who has dined with us over the years".
+Elephant Hill chief executive Andreas Weiss said the impacts of Covid-19 forced the company to review the role the restaurant played in their overall business.

-"Elephant Hill Restaurant is currently closed under New Zealand's Covid-19 restrictions.
-Reluctantly, we have made the decision it will not re-open," it said.
+"While we have always been very proud to offer a fine dining experience, the production of great wine has always been our main focus," he said.

 The restaurant has won multiple awards over the years, including Best Winery Restaurant at the Cuisine Good Food Guide 2018 awards and Outstanding Winery Restaurant at the Hawke's Bay Hospitality Awards 2018.